MOTS-c Peptide: Benefits, Dosage, Side Effects & Stacking Guide

 MOTS-c’s most documented benefit.
 In the original 2015 study, treated mice showed about 30% better glucose uptake.
 Old mice had insulin sensitivity restored to young animal levels.
 The effect was dose-dependent and consistent across multiple trials.

-Human observational data supports this.
+Human observational data lines up with this.
 People with lower MOTS-c levels tend to have higher BMI, more belly fat, higher fasting insulin, and worse insulin resistance scores.
 In obese children, plasma MOTS-c correlated negatively with nearly every metabolic marker researchers measured.
 Adults with poorly controlled type 2 diabetes have significantly lower circulating MOTS-c than those with better blood sugar control.

-The mechanism is straightforward: MOTS-c activates AMPK, which increases glucose transporters on muscle cells.
+MOTS-c activates AMPK, which increases glucose transporters on muscle cells.
 More transporters means more sugar gets pulled from blood into muscles without needing extra insulin.
-This is essentially what happens when you exercise.
+Same thing that happens when you go for a run.

 Weight and Body Composition

 Mice eating a 60% fat diet and treated with MOTS-c for 3-8 weeks showed complete prevention of weight gain.
 Same calories as untreated mice.
-They weren’t eating less – they were burning more through increased heat output and improved metabolic efficiency.
+They weren’t eating less.
+They were burning more through increased heat output and improved metabolic efficiency.
+Separate research has shown MOTS-c increases thermogenesis in adipose tissue, basically turning up your body’s internal furnace, which may also play a role in cold adaptation.

-This makes MOTS-c mechanistically different from GLP-1 drugs like Ozempic, which work primarily by suppressing appetite and slowing gastric emptying.
+MOTS-c is mechanistically different from GLP-1 drugs like Ozempic.
+Those work primarily by suppressing appetite and slowing gastric emptying.
 MOTS-c works on cellular metabolism without affecting hunger.
-You won’t lose your appetite, but your body becomes more efficient at using the calories you consume.
-Liver fat accumulation was also reduced in treated animals, which has implications for metabolic health beyond just weight.
+You won’t lose your appetite, but your body gets better at using the calories you consume.
+Liver fat accumulation was also reduced in treated animals, which matters a lot for anyone dealing with fatty liver or metabolic syndrome.

 Exercise Performance

-This is what gets people excited.
+This is the part most people care about.
 Old mice (22 months) treated for just two weeks ran twice as long and twice as far as untreated old mice.
-They actually outperformed untreated middle-aged animals, which is remarkable when you think about it.
+They outperformed untreated middle-aged animals.
 17% of treated mice hit the highest sprint speeds versus 0% of untreated controls.

 Even a single dose worked.
 Mice given MOTS-c 10 minutes before exercise showed 12% longer running time and 15% more distance in crossover trials.
-The acute effect suggests MOTS-c works quickly once it enters the system.
+It works fast once it enters the system.

-Important caveat: this doesn’t mean MOTS-c replaces training.
-It mimics the metabolic signaling of exercise – better glucose handling, improved fat oxidation, enhanced metabolic flexibility – but it won’t build muscle mass, improve cardiovascular fitness, or develop sport-specific skills.
-Think of it as potentially amplifying what exercise does at the cellular level, not replacing the stimulus itself.
+Important caveat: MOTS-c doesn’t replace training.
+It mimics the metabolic signaling side of exercise, better glucose handling, improved fat oxidation, your body getting better at switching between fuel sources.
+But it won’t build muscle mass, improve cardiovascular fitness, or develop sport-specific skills.
+Think of it as amplifying what exercise does at the cellular level.
+The stimulus still has to come from you.

 Aging and Longevity